Titas-In-Cloud/Team-Project-Specification-2/specification-3/README.md

-# Flask
+## Description

 In this specification, I made a web application using the Python-based web framework Flask as part of practical 3 for CSC1034 at Newcastle University.
+In this web application, I have produced a simple to home page which links to other pages.
+Each specification has its own web page in which their respective code is presented on these pages.
+Users can navigate using the navigation bar, they can also log in or register.
+A brief documentation is presented on the About page.
+On the homepage, the author of each specification as well as the date is presented.

 ## Installation